This set of Statistical Quality Control Multiple Choice Questions & Answers (MCQs) focuses on “Management Aspects of Quality Improvement – 1”.

 Explanation: Mobility of top management is described as widespread practice of job-hopping; that is manager spending lesser time for the current job, and more time on the next career move of his/her.

 13. Lack of constancy of purpose means ________

 c) inferior strategically planning about the continuous improvement

 d) lack of investment planning

 Explanation: Continuous improvement of products, processes, and services to assure quality improvement, is the purpose of any organization.
-Lack of it, is called lack of constancy of purpose.
+Lack of it is called lack of constancy of purpose.

 14. PDCA cycle is also termed as PDSA cycle.

 Explanation: Shewhart cycle is generally described as PDCA cycle where PDCA stands for Plan-Do-Check-Act.
-Sometimes, in PDCA cycle, check step is called Study step.
+Sometimes, in PDCA cycle, the check step is called Study step.